chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 </TabItem>
 </Tabs>

+Downloads objects within an S3 bucket, optionally filtered by a prefix.
+If an SQS queue has been configured then only object keys read from the queue will be downloaded.

 If an SQS queue is not specified the entire list of objects found when this input starts will be consumed.